Improve Bite, Oral Function, and Facial Harmony

 Sleep apnea is a serious condition that affects a person’s breathing during sleep.
 Frequent pauses in breathing can last a few seconds or even minutes in serious sleep apnea cases.
 This disruption in breathing can lead to low blood oxygen, mental fog during the day, heart problems, and other serious issues.

 When nonsurgical treatments can’t provide relief, orthognathic surgery may be considered as the next step in your sleep apnea treatment plan.
 Repositioning the jaw to create more space for airflow can be successful in treating sleep apnea.
 This procedure is more involved and is usually only considered in serious cases.

-If you are interested in having an evaluation or learning more about jaw surgery, feel free to contact one of our offices in Tucson, AZ, or Oro Valley, AZ, for more information.
+If you are interested in having an evaluation or learning more about jaw surgery, feel free to contact one of our offices in Tucson, Oro Valley, and Sahuarita, AZ, for more information.

 Orthognathic Surgery Procedure